Consensus

 Proof of Work algorithm lowers the difficulty target as hashpower grows.
 This means that blocks will have to be mined for a lower target, therefore rank higher, as they go further away from MAX_INT.

 Similar to blocks, blockchain/forks rank is a tuple, with the first part being the sum of its block's squared target distances, and the second being the sum of their squared hash distances.
 Squared distances are used to disproportionately favors smaller targets, with the idea being that it will be harder to trigger a longer reorg between forks.
-When we compare forks, we first check the first sum, and if its tied, we use the second as the tie breaker, since we know it will be statistically unique for each sequence.
+When we compare forks, we first check the first sum, and if it's tied, we use the second as the tie breaker, since we know it will be statistically unique for each sequence.

 The ranking of a fork is always increasing as new blocks are appended.
 To see this, let be a fork with a finite sequence of blocks of length .
 The rank of a fork is calculated as Let of length be the fork created by appending the block to .
 Then we see that since for all .